AzureAD/microsoft-authentication-library-for-js/1-Authentication/2-sign-in-angular/SPA/README.md

     1. In the **Redirect URI** section enter the following redirect URI:
         1. `http://localhost:4200`
     1. Click **Save** to save your changes.
+1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.
+    1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
+    1. Select the **Add a permission** button and then:
+    1. Ensure that the **Microsoft APIs** tab is selected.
+    1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
+    1. In the **Delegated permissions** section, select **openid**, **offline_access** in the list.
+Use the search box if necessary.
+    1. Select the **Add permissions** button at the bottom.
+1. At this stage, the permissions are assigned correctly, but since it's a CIAM tenant, the users themselves cannot consent to these permissions.
+To get around this problem, we'd let the [tenant administrator consent on behalf of all users in the tenant](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent).
+Select the **Grant admin consent for {tenant}** button, and then select **Yes** when you are asked if you want to grant consent for the requested permissions for all accounts in the tenant.
+You need to be a tenant admin to be able to carry out this operation.

 ##### Configure the spa app (ciam-msal-angular-spa) to use your app registration